aamodatre/QOSF-2021-Cohort-4/README.md

 ### Resources:

-This program was built solely by referencing Qiskit's documentation pages.
-Some references for the DIMACS file formats are listed below.
+Qiskit documentation was the primary reference for the implementation of Grover's algorithms.
+Some references for the DIMACS file formats are listed below:

 (1)